Wangnov/gewe-rs/README.md

 ---

-# English

-## Introduction
+# Introduction

-**gewe-rs** is a complete WeChat automation ecosystem built on the [Gewe](https://gewe.apifox.cn/) API.
+**gewe-rs** is a complete WeChat automation ecosystem built on the [Gewe](https://www.geweapi.com/) API.
 It provides a full suite of solutions from low-level SDK to high-level applications.

 ## Components